mapschool/mapschool/index.md

 ![](img/scales.jpg)

 Symbolization tends to highlight two different characteristics of data: sequential and categorical.
-Sequential, or continuous, data could also be called linear - it tends to be number values within a set range, like graduation rates between 0 and 100, or elevation.
-Categorical, or discrete, data is, instead, one of a set number of values - like 'true', 'false', 'democrat' or 'republican'.
+Sequential or continuous data could also be called linear - it tends to be number values within a set range, like graduation rates between 0 and 100, or elevation.
+Categorical or discrete data is, instead, one of a set number of values - like 'true', 'false', 'democrat' or 'republican'.

 This division between data is one of the main concerns for symbolization - a sequential datasource would fit with a scaled point map or a gradient color ramp on a raster, whereas categorical data generally is displayed using multiple symbols for markers, or discrete bucketing of colors.